Chart Color Schemes

 The level of residential development activity in Melton South - Weir Views was found to be higher than 90% of real estate markets across the country

-The majority of new buildings are detached dwellings (98.0%), with only 2.0% being townhouses or apartments, contributing to the area's suburban identity and attracting buyers seeking spacious family homes.
+This has maintained good buyer choice while supporting existing property values.
+However, building activity has slowed in recent years.
+Nationally, this activity is well above average, indicating strong developer confidence in the area.
+New building activity predominantly consists of detached dwellings (98.0%) with a smaller proportion of townhouses or apartments (2.0%), sustaining the area's suburban identity and catering to buyers seeking spacious family homes.
 With approximately 58 people per approval, Melton South - Weir Views is considered a developing area.
-Population forecasts project an increase of 16,396 residents by 2041.
-Given current development patterns, new housing supply should meet demand, providing favorable conditions for buyers and potentially facilitating further population growth beyond current projections.
+According to AreaSearch's latest quarterly estimate, the area is forecasted to gain 16,396 residents by 2041.
+Given current development patterns, new housing supply should readily meet demand, offering favorable conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development